myndpm/open-source/libs/tools/stylus2scss/README.md

 ## Troubleshooting

-If the sass-migrator fails because the stylus file had a faulty conversion, this script can re-run with the migration only.
+If the sass-migrator fails because the stylus file had a faulty conversion, you can re-run with the `--migration` only option as many times as needed.

 ## Credits